rapidDevGroup/autoCMS/README.md

 ```HTML
 <div class="auto-edit" autocms="section about firetrucks">... firetruck ...</div>
 ```
 **TIP:** These descriptions can be edited with the CMS.
-Good to keep track of whats what.
+Good to keep track of what's what.

 ## Coming Soon and Planed Future Updates